-After the five cases were played, the participants were asked to once again answer a set of questions (see Appendix).
-They were asked to rate their performance as a decision-maker in the second round, on a scale from 'very bad' to 'very good' (the option 'I don't know' was also available).
+After the five cases were played, the participants were asked to once again answer a set of questions (see Appendix A).
+They were asked to rate their performance as a decision-maker in the second round, on a scale from "very bad" to "very good" (the option "I don't know" was also available).
 Participants without a second forecast set were invited to provide a justification for not purchasing a set of forecasts for this round.
-Participants who had bought a second forecast set were also asked to rate the quality of their forecast set for round 2 (on a scale from 'very bad' to 'very good', the option 'I don't know' was also available) and if those were worth the price they had paid for them.
+Participants who had bought a second forecast set were also asked to rate the quality of their forecast set for round 2 (on a scale from "very bad" to "very good"; the option "I don't know" was also available) and whether those were worth the price they had paid for them.
 If not, they were asked to provide a new price that they would have rather paid.

-The winner was finally determined by finding the player with the largest amount of tokens in their purse at the end of the game.
+The winner was finally determined by finding the player with the largest number of tokens in their purse at the end of the game.